 Figures from the 2011 Census reveal that the second most reported main language was Polish (546,000), followed by Panjabi (273,000) and Urdu (269,000).

-Coming soon: Flow data
+Flow data

-Flow data (formerly origin-destination statistics) will be available, compromising the travel-to-work and migration patterns of individuals on a day-to-day basis, cross tabulated by variables of interest (for example education).
+Flow data (formerly origin-destination statistics) will be available, compromises information on patterns of travel to work and the characteristics of the individuals making those journeys.